Rebranding @ Babbel - Redesign Phase 2

 Context

 The rebranding was mainly a visual change.
-It was built over the structure of a previous project my team was also responsible for executing: The improvement of content organization and redesign of key features, which I called the 1st phase of redesign.
+It was built over the structure of a previous project I also executed: The improvement of content organization and redesign of key features, which I called the 1st phase of redesign.
 The rebranding in product began in August 2023 and was released in January 2024 for both Apple and Google stores.

 The team was composed by: